Modifying & Terminating Spousal Support

-A material change of circumstances also exists when the supported spouse fails to become self-supporting despite reasonable efforts over some time.
+A material change of circumstances also exists when the supported spouse fails to become self-supporting despite reasonable efforts over time.
 This links to our discussion regarding the Gavron warning, where the court advises the party of his or her obligation to exert reasonable effort to provide for their needs.

 With that said, the mere passage of time does not serve as a material change of circumstances and may not be used solely as a basis for modification.

-- The child and spousal support orders are the results of a marital settlement agreement or judgment that provides that the spousal support order is nonmodifiable or that spousal support is waived, and the court’s jurisdiction over spousal support has been terminated; and
+- The child and spousal support orders are the result of a marital settlement agreement or judgment that provides that the spousal support order is nonmodifiable or that spousal support is waived, and the court’s jurisdiction over spousal support has been terminated; and

 - The court’s jurisdiction over spousal support was otherwise previously terminated.